avitaldrucker/Chess/README.md

 Board#move_piece! makes a move without checking whether a move leads to a king being cheked, wheras Board#move_piece, which actually moves piece on the played board, does.

+###Future Directions for the Project###
+I am in the process of implementing a frontend for this project through React, with state managed by Redux.
+The frontend will send AJAX requests to create and update the game, and manage player interaction, while a Rails app will save the game as a YAML string in a database and manage game logic.

 In the future, I would like to implement a computer AI to play against a player, using a minimax algorithm and tree nodes.